charmbracelet/glow/styles/README.md

 ## paragraph

-The `paragraph` element defines a paragraph in the document.
+The `paragraph` element represents a paragraph in the document.

 ### Attributes